Alchemist - Study Guide

 Introduction

 Robinson Crusoe is one of the earliest and most famous English novels.
 Written by Daniel Defoe in 1719, it tells the story of a man who survives alone on a deserted island for many years.
 At first, it may seem like just an adventure story.
-But when we look deeper, we find that the novel talks about important topics like colonialism, religion, survival, and human nature.
+The novel explores important topics such as colonialism, religion, survival, and human nature.

 Crusoe as a Symbol of European Man